 Future Focused Initial Teacher Education

 Great education systems take training teachers seriously.
-We need new teachers to enter the workforce equipped to teach in the classrooms of today and able to adapt their practice to the learning environment of the future.
+We need new teachers to enter the workforce equipped to teach in the classrooms and centres of today and able to adapt their practice to the learning environment of the future.
 We need to prepare teachers for that challenge.

-That’s why we need to fundamentally redesign how we attract, select, and educate the profession as we prepare for the future of learning.
+Our consultation suggests we need to fundamentally redesign how we attract, select, and educate the profession as we prepare for the future of learning.
 We need to reconceive how we educate teachers to equip them with the skills they need, and to make sure we have an education system that enables every learner to achieve their best.

-- strengthening the quality of practica arrangements
+- strengthen the quality of practica arrangements